NPL Cheat Sheet

 Party system

-Entity and access are runtime concepts that are used to determine whether a party is allowed to interact with a protocol instance or permission.
-Entity represents the identity of the party and is immutable, while access represents the party's current access rights and can be changed via the API.
+Claims are runtime concepts that are used to determine whether a party is allowed to interact with a protocol instance or permission.

 Refer to the standard library reference for examples.